 The Mask Tattoo

-Mask tattoos depict a mask or face, usually emphasizing or portraying certain emotions.
-The design is often deeply symbolic or meaningful to those who wear it.
+Mask tattoos depict a mask or face, usually emphasizing or portraying a strong emotion.
+The design is often deeply emotional and symbolic to those who wear it.
 Think about it: the face can say so much without saying anything at all.
 You want your tattoo to do the same.

 The mask often looks better as a mid-sized to large tattoo, which allows for more detail.
 This is not to say that you can't get a small one, not at all.
 In fact, some of these small tattoos are great.
 But you want your mask to be big enough to convey the emotion.